seanfitzg/generator-react-basic/README.md

 gulp
 ```

 Put your jsx into the src\app.jsx file.
 Any changes are watched, resulting in a compile, bundle and page refresh.
-Nice.
+Simple.

 ## Getting To Know Yeoman